parroty/exprof/README.md

 It provides a simple macro as a wrapper for Erlang's <a href="http://www.erlang.org/doc/man/eprof.html" target="_blank">:eprof</a> profiler.

 ### Usage
+import "ExProf.Macro", then use "profile" macro to start profiling.
+It prints out results, and returns them as list of records.

 ```elixir
 defmodule SampleRunner do